Kyle Coetzer

-Kyle James Coetzer MBE (born 14 April 1984) is a Scottish cricketer and former captain of the side in international formats.
+Kyle James Coetzer MBE (born 14 April 1984) is a Scottish former cricketer who has captained the Scottish youth national sides in international formats.
 He captained at under-15, under-17 and under-19 levels including skippering in the 2004 U-19 Cricket World Cup in Bangladesh.

 Coetzer was appointed Member of the Order of the British Empire (MBE) in the 2019 Birthday Honours for services to cricket.
 He became the third Scottish cricketer to receive an MBE for services to cricket.
-In January 2020, Coetzer was named as the Associate Cricketer of the Year by the International Cricket Council (ICC).
-He announced his retirement from Twenty20 International cricket on 21 July 2022.
+In January 2020, Coetzer was named as the Associate Cricketer of the Decade by the International Cricket Council (ICC).
+In March 2023, Coetzer announced his retirement from all international formats.

 Domestic and T20 franchise career

 Coetzer played six first-class matches for Durham in the 2004 season, scoring 67 on his first class debut.
 Later that year he scored 133* for Scotland in the ICC Inter-Continental Cup Semi Final against Kenya.
 His form dropped away in 2005 and 2006, but early season form in 2007 has helped him gain his Durham place back.
 In the 2009 Twenty20 World Cup in England, he took "the best catch ever" according to former cricketer David Lloyd in a match against South Africa.
 He was also Scotland's leading run scorer in the tournament.
 He also captains for Pokhara Rhinos in Everest Premier League.

 In 2011 he joined Northamptonshire on loan, before making the move from Durham permanent.
 In August 2012, Coetzer signed a new two-year contract taking him through to 2014.
 However, after only playing four first-class games in 2015, he was released at the end of the 2015 season.
 He also appeared for Suffolk in the Unicorns Trophy during 2015.

 In June 2019, he was selected to play for the Montreal Tigers franchise team in the 2019 Global T20 Canada tournament.
 In July 2019, he was selected to play for the Edinburgh Rocks in the inaugural edition of the Euro T20 Slam cricket tournament.
 However, the following month the tournament was cancelled.